Maximal parahoric arithmetic transfers, resolutions and modularity

 \section{Bruhat--Tits strata}

-In this section, we study Bruhat--Tits stratification on the reduced locus $\CN^{\red}$ based on works of \cite{Cho18, Vollaard05, VW11}, which is useful for explicit computations.
-We redefine Bruhat--Tits strata via the Kudla--Rapoport cycles, which is used later to prove ATCs in the unramified maximal order case and some local modularity results.
+In this section, we study Bruhat--Tits stratification on the reduced locus $\CN^{\red}$ based on \cite{Cho18, Vollaard05, VW11}, which is useful for explicit computations.
+We redefine Bruhat--Tits strata via the Kudla--Rapoport cycles, which is used later to prove AT conjectures in the unramified maximal order case and some local modularity results.

-Compared to general results for quasi-split groups \cite{ADLV-hyperspecial}, for our (non-quasi-split) set up the reduced locus $\CN^\red$ may not be equidimensional and stabilizers of its top dimensional irreducible components may not be a special parahoric.
+Our group is not quasi--split in general, and the geometry of the reduced locus $\CN^\red$ is more involved in particular $\CN^\red$ may be not equidimensional.
+See \cite{ADLV-hyperspecial} for some general results on top dimensional irreducible components and their stabilizers (which are special parahorics) of the reduced locus of Rapoport-Zink spaces for quasi--split groups.